Skip to content

 PROJECT ACTIVITIES

-The project is building on positive experiences of cooperating with collectors of reusable materials in the informal sector and is bringing companies from Ghana’s plastics industry on board.
-It comprises various measures:
+The project built on the positive experiences of cooperating with waste collectors in the informal sector and brought companies from Ghana’s plastics industry on board.
+The following measures were implemented:

 International stakeholder forum